-Pursuant to the regulations of the Banking Law, the ratio of a bank's eligible capital to its risk-weighted assets may not be less the specific ratio; if such ratio is less than the prescribed ratio, the Bank's ability to distribute cash earnings or repurchase its shares may be restricted by the relevant regulatory authority in charge.
+Pursuant to the regulations of the Banking Law, the ratio of a Bank's eligible capital to its risk-weighted assets may not be less than the specific ratio; if such ratio is less than the prescribed ratio, the Bank's ability to distribute cash earnings or repurchase its shares may be restricted by the relevant regulatory authority in charge.

-As of December 31, 2008 and 2009, the ratio (excluded consolidated subsidiary from the calculation) of the Bank's eligible capital to its risk-weighted assets was 11.03% and 12.13%, respectively.
+As of December 31, 2008 and 2009, the ratio of the Bank and its subsidiaries' eligible capital to its consolidated risk-weighted assets were 11.21% and 12.35%, respectively.